View current

 3. Length of experience of the student

-Relates to your expectation that the student should be aware of the professional issue
+Relates to the expectation that the student should be aware of the expected standards of the University

 • After completion of known instruction in profession’s or placement organisation’s code of conduct, policies and standards